v-rajagt/IntuneDocs/intune/fundamentals/in-development.md

 <!-- ***********************************************-->
 ## App management

-### Additional app configuration variable available <!-- 4969237  -->
+### Include another app configuration variable <!-- 4969237  -->
 When creating an app configuration policy, you'll be able to include the `AAD Device ID` configuration variable as part of your configuration settings.

+To add the `AAD Device ID` configuration variable:
-In Intune, select **Client apps** > **App configuration policies** > **Add**.
-Enter your configuration policy details and select **Configuration settings** to view the **Configuration settings** blade.
+1. In Intune, select **Client apps** > **App configuration policies** > **Add**.
+1. Enter your configuration policy details.
+1. To view the **Configuration settings** blade, select **Configuration settings**.

-### Dark Mode for iOS Company Portal <!-- 4911422  -->
+### Apply dark mode in iOS Company Portal <!-- 4911422  -->
-Dark Mode is planned for the iOS Company Portal.
-Download company apps, manage your devices, and get IT support in the color scheme of your choice.
-For more information about the iOS Company Portal, see [How to configure the Microsoft Intune Company Portal app](../apps/company-portal-app.md).
+Dark mode is planned for iOS Company Portal.
+You'll be able to download company apps, manage your devices, and get IT support in the color scheme of your choice.
+For more information about iOS Company Portal, see [How to configure the Microsoft Intune Company Portal app](../apps/company-portal-app.md).

-### Prevent installation of apps from Unknown Sources on Android Enterprise devices <!-- 4760025  -->
+### Prevent installation of apps from unknown sources on Android Enterprise devices <!-- 4760025  -->
-For an Android Enterprise work profile device, it is never possible for end users to install apps from unknown sources into the work profile.
-You'll be able to optionally extend this restriction to the personal profile as well.
-If you enable this restriction, end users on Android Enterprise work profile devices will also be prevented from side-loading apps from unknown sources into the personal side of their device.
+On Android Enterprise work profile devices, end users can never install apps from unknown sources on the work profile.
+You'll be able to choose to extend this restriction to the personal profile as well.
+If you enable this restriction, end users on Android Enterprise work profile devices will also be prevented from side-loading apps from unknown sources onto the personal side of their device.

-### Update to app protection UI and iOS app provisioning UI <!-- 4102027, 4102029  -->
+### Use an updated app protection UI and iOS app provisioning UI <!-- 4102027, 4102029  -->
 The UI to create and edit app protection policies and iOS app provisioning profiles in Intune will be updated.
-UI changes include:
+The UI changes include:
-- A simplified experience by using a wizard-style format condensed within one blade.
+- A simplified experience that uses a wizard-style format on one blade.
 - An update to the create flow to include assignments.
-- A summarized page of all things set when viewing properties, prior to creating a new policy or when editing a property.
-Also, when editing properties, the summary will only show a list of items from the category of properties being edited.
+- A summary.
+When you view properties before you create a new policy or when you edit a property, you'll see a summary page of all settings.
+Also, when you edit properties, the summary will show a list of items only from the category of properties you're editing.

-### Create groups of management objects called Policy sets <!-- 3762880  -->
+### Create groups of management objects called policy sets <!-- 3762880  -->
-Policy sets allow you to create a bundle of references to already existing management entities that need to be identified, targeted, and monitored as a single conceptual unit.
-Policy sets do not replace existing concepts or objects.
-An admin can continue to assign individual objects as they do today.
-Individual objects are referenced by a Policy set.
-Therefore, any changes to those individual objects will be reflected in the Policy set. ​ In Intune, you will select **Policy sets** > **Create** to create a new Policy set.
+You'll be able to use policy sets to create a bundle of references to existing management entities that need to be identified, targeted, and monitored as a single conceptual unit.
+Policy sets don't replace existing concepts or objects.
+Admins can continue to assign individual objects as they do today.
+Policy sets reference individual objects.
+Therefore, any changes to those individual objects will be reflected in the policy set.

+To create a policy set in Intune, you'll select **Policy sets** > **Create**.

-### Win32 apps on Windows 10 S mode devices <!-- 3747604  -->
+### Run Win32 apps on Windows 10 S-mode devices <!-- 3747604  -->
-You'll be able to install and run Win32 apps on Windows 10 S mode-managed devices.
-You'll be able to create one or more supplemental policies for S mode using the Windows Defender Application Control (WDAC) PowerShell tools.
-Sign the supplemental policies with the Device Guard Signing Portal and then upload and distribute the policies via Intune.
-In Intune, you will find this capability by selecting **Client apps** > **Windows 10 S supplemental policies**.
+You'll be able to install and run Win32 apps on devices that are managed in Windows 10 S mode.
+Create one or more supplemental policies for S mode by using the Windows Defender Application Control (WDAC) PowerShell tools.
+Use the Device Guard signing portal to sign the supplemental policies.
+Then upload and distribute the policies through Intune.

+In Intune, you'll find this capability by selecting **Client apps** > **Windows 10 S supplemental policies**.

 ### Set app availability based on a date and time <!-- 3510685  -->
-As an admin, you'll be able to configure the start time and deadline time for a required app.
-At the start time, Intune management extension will start the app content download and cache it.
+As an admin, you'll be able to configure the start time and deadline for a required app.
+At the start time, the Intune management extension will download the app content and cache it.
 The app will be installed at the deadline time.
-For available apps, start time will dictate when the app is visible in Company Portal.
-In Intune, select **Client apps** > **Apps**.
-Then, select a specific app from the list or select **Add** to add a new app.
-From the app blade, select **Assignments** > **Add group**.
-Set the **Assignment type** to **Required** and then select **Included Groups**.
-Set **Make this app required for all users** to **Yes** and select **Edit** to modify the **End user experience** options.
-In the **End user experience** blade, set the **Software available time** as needed.
+For available apps, the start time will dictate when the app is visible in Company Portal.

+To set app availability based on date and time:

+1. In Intune, select **Client apps** > **Apps**.
+1. Select an app from the list or add a new one by selecting **Add**.
+1. From the app blade, select **Assignments** > **Add group**.
+1. Set the **Assignment type** to **Required** and then select **Included Groups**.
+1. Set **Make this app required for all users** to **Yes**.
+1. Select **Edit** to modify the **End user experience** options.
+1. On the **End user experience** blade, set the **Software available time** as needed.

 For more information about adding apps, see [Add apps to Microsoft Intune](../apps/apps-add.md).

 ### Require Win32 apps to restart <!-- 3136567  -->
-You'll be able to require that a Win32 app must restart after a successful install.
-Also, you'll be able to choose the amount of time (the grace period) before the restart must occur.
+You'll be able to require a Win32 app to restart after a successful installation.
+You'll also be able to choose the amount of time (the grace period) before the restart.

-### Company Portal app on Windows <!-- 1808082  -->
+### Display notifications for the Company Portal app on Windows <!-- 1808082  -->
 The Company Portal app on Windows devices will be updated to display toast notifications to users, even when the application is closed.
-The update will only show notifications for available apps when the install status is completed or failed.
-The Company Portal app will not show notifications for required applications.
+The update will show notifications for available apps only when the installation status is completed or failed.
+The Company Portal app won't show notifications for required applications.

-### Company Portal app installation status messages <!-- 2514416  -->
+### Display installation status messages for the Company Portal app <!-- 2514416  -->
 The Company Portal app will show additional app installation status messages to end users.
 The following conditions will apply to new Win32 dependency features:
 - App failed to install.
 Dependencies defined by the admin were not met.
 - App installed successfully but requires a restart.
-- App is in the process of installing, but requires a restart to continue.
+- App is in the process of installing but requires a restart to continue.

-#### Assign Microsoft Edge beta for macOS <!-- 4678761  -->
+#### Assign the Microsoft Edge beta for macOS <!-- 4678761  -->
-You'll be able to add and assign the latest version of Microsoft Edge beta to Intune for macOS devices.
-From Intune, select **Client apps** > **Apps** > **Add app** > **Microsoft Edge - macOS**.
-Then, assign Microsoft Edge beta to the intended groups.
-Microsoft AutoUpdate (MAU) keeps Microsoft Edge up-to-date.
+You'll be able to add and assign the latest version of the Microsoft Edge beta to Intune for macOS devices.

+To assign the Microsoft Edge beta for macOS devices:
+1. From Intune, select **Client apps** > **Apps** > **Add app** > **Microsoft Edge - macOS**.
+1. Assign the Microsoft Edge beta to the intended groups.
+Microsoft AutoUpdate (MAU) keeps Microsoft Edge up to date.

 For more information about Microsoft Edge, see [Manage web access by using Microsoft Edge with Microsoft Intune](../apps/manage-microsoft-edge.md).

 ### Configure app notification content for organization accounts <!-- 2576686 -->
-Intune app protection policies (APP) on Android and iOS devices will allow you to control app notification content for Org accounts.
-This feature will require support from applications and may not be available for all APP enabled applications.
+Intune app protection policies (APP) on Android and iOS devices will allow you to control app notification content for organization accounts.
+This feature will require support from applications and might not be available for all APP-enabled applications.
 For more about APP, see [What are app protection policies?](../apps/app-protection-policy.md).

 ### Available Google Play app reporting for Android work profiles <!-- 3041956  -->
-For available app installs on Android work profile devices, you can view app installation status and the installed version of managed Google Play apps.
-For more information, see [How to monitor app protection policies](../apps/app-protection-policies-monitor.md), [Manage Android work profile devices with Intune](../enrollment/android-enterprise-overview.md) and [Managed Google Play app type](../apps/apps-add-android-for-work.md#managed-google-play-app-types).
+For available app installations on Android work profile devices, you can view the app installation status and the installed version of managed Google Play apps.
+For more information, see [How to monitor app protection policies](../apps/app-protection-policies-monitor.md), [Manage Android work profile devices with Intune](../enrollment/android-enterprise-overview.md), and [Managed Google Play app types](../apps/apps-add-android-for-work.md#managed-google-play-app-types).

 <!-- ***********************************************-->
 ## Device configuration